CorneliusKluge/DankiDemAnki/README.md

 You should now have successfully imported one subject deck into your Anki app.
 This needs to be repeated for each subject folder.

 ## Creating new DankiDemAnki cards
+* Deck hierarchy goes as following, illustrated by Betriebssysteme: "Betriebssysteme" > "1 - Einleitung".
+Going any deeper is probably not necessary.
 * To make working with Anki more user friendly, I'd encourage you to use a consistent style when creating new cards.
 * Use as few highlighting as possible, but as much as needed.
 When editing, press Ctrl+Shift+X for HTML editor.
 * Try to use different approaches to the medium.
 Don't always write "Wie lautet die Definition von x?", try to get creative when appropriate!